 Drop off latex paint during business hours at the following locations:

-Louisville Metro Staffed Recycling Centers (April 15 - November 15 only)
+Louisville Metro Staffed Recycling Centers (April 15 - November 1 only) Currently not accepting paint.

 Open Tuesday through Saturday 10:00 a.m. -5:00 p.m.